 13.7 Goods shall not be returned to PCI without the written permission of PCI.

 14. Force majeure

-17. Applicable law and venue for disputes
+16. Applicable law and venue for disputes

-17.1 Any and all legal relationships between the Purchaser and PCI, including without limitation any Contracts and these General Terms and Conditions of Sales Contracts, shall be governed by and construed and interpreted solely in accordance with Swiss law, provided however that the UN Convention of 11 April 1980 on the International Sale of Goods (CISG) shall not apply.
+16.1 The entire legal relationship between the Purchaser and PCI, including without limitation any contracts concluded between the Purchaser and PCI and these Standard Terms and Conditions, shall be governed solely by and construed and interpreted solely in accordance with the law of Switzerland, provided however that the UN Convention on the International Sale of Goods of April 11, 1980 (CISG) shall not apply.

 16.2 The venue for any and all disputes arising between the Purchaser and PCI out of or in connection with the contract or these Standard Terms and Conditions shall be the place where PCI has its registered office, provided however that PCI shall, at its own option, be entitled to bring any proceedings against the Purchaser before the court of ordinary jurisdiction at the place where the Purchaser has its registered office.